Alternate U.S. Navy

 The original tertiary battery is arranged with the 1.1" autocannons in five "Chicago Piano" quad mounts and the .50-caliber machine guns on six twin pedestals.
 The Chicago Pianos are placed one at the bow, one atop of the #3 turret, one on each side of the forward superstructure 03 level, and one on the stern fantail, while the machine gun pedestals are placed one on each bridge wing, one on each side of the forward spotting top, and one on each side of the aft spotting top.

-The final tertiary battery is six quad Bofors, eight twin Bofors, twelve twin Oerlikons, and four single Oerlikons.
-The quad Bofors are arranged one at the bow, one atop the #3 main battery turret, one on each side of the main deck forward of the wing turrets, and two on the stern fantail; the twin Bofors are arranged with one on each side of the forward superstructure 03 level and three on each side of the main deck between the wing turrets; the twin Oerlions are arranged one on each bridge wing, four on each side of the hangar roof, one on each side of the aft deckhouse 03 level; and the single Oerlkons are arranged one one on each side of each spotting top.
+The final wartime tertiary battery is six quad Bofors, eight twin Bofors, twelve twin Oerlikons, and four single Oerlikons.
+The quad Bofors are located one at the bow, one atop the #3 main battery turret, one on each side of the main deck forward of the wing turrets, and two on the stern fantail; the twin Bofors are located one on each side of the forward superstructure 03 level and three on each side of the main deck between the wing turrets; the twin Oerlions are located one on each bridge wing, four on each side of the hangar roof fore and aft of the floatplane catapults, one on each side of the aft deckhouse 03 level; and the single Oerlkons are located one one on each side of each spotting top.

 Propulsion